Pre-Employment Tests Defined? What Do You Need To Know?

 Why are these type of tests so accurate at predicting actual job performance?

-Pre-hire tests that work well are created after doing In-depth research.
+Pre-hire personality tests + cognitive tests that work well are created after doing In-depth research.
 The research is done find out which test questions work best in the test, plus make sure the test is both reliable and valid.

 What is test validity and reliability?

-Use these tests only if they were created using research to establish the test is both:
+Use these employment tests only if they were created using research to establish the test is both:

 (a) valid and